Geological Museum after H. Karapetyan: Natural Resources Department

 Armenia has long been well known for its mineral deposits.
 Historically gold, copper, iron, arsenic, antimony, various gems, semi-precious and industrial stones have been mined here.
 The tools and instruments for ore and metal processing, metallurgical slag and traces of ancient mining are evident in the areas of presently exploited mines (Sotk, Meghradzor - gold; Kapan, Alaverdi - copper; Hrazdan - iron, etc.).
 Metallurgical centers of the Bronze Age are found in Armenia.
 There are vast resources of nonmetallic minerals and construction materials.
 These are salt, gypsum, zeolites, diatomites bentonitic clays, lithographic stone, abradants, mineral paints, cement raw materials, travertine, marbles, motley conglomerates, granites, basalts, perlites, slags, pumices and others.
 Tuffs and welded tuffs (ignimbrites) are of a special interest.
 They are pink, yellow, orange and black in color.
 Tuff resources in Armenia are estimated to be more than 3 billion cubic meters.
 The major deposits are on the slopes of Mount Aragats.
 There are also deposits of gems and semi-precious and industrial stones such as turquoise, amethyst, agate, carnelian, jasper, opalized wood and obsidian.

-Volcanlogy Department

-During volcanic eruptions pieces of plastic lava are thrown out and take various shapes.
-They are called volcanic bombs.
-Their inner part is usually porous and vesicular, and the outer crust is dense and glassy because of fast cooling in the air.
-Dimensions of volcanic bombs vary from several centimeters to several meters.
-Depending on their surface, they are classified as bread-crust, discoidal and ellipsoidal in shape.

-Volcanic bombs are found in a large numbers on the slopes of volcanoes (Aragats, Arailer) and on the slag cones of the Geghama, Vardenic and Syunik highlands.
-Besides the fusiform bombs one can see twisted along bodies withdrawn-off edges, sometimes having an open longitudinal fracture, as well as lemon-like and spherical ones.